 Abstract

-This thesis utilizes a systematic mathematical model, scaling analysis, to quantify the effect of various factors that affect asphaltene deposition, using a set of uniquely described mathematical equations modeled for the deposition process.
+This thesis utilizes a systematic mathematical model, scaling analysis, to quantify the effect of production rate on asphaltene deposition, using a set of uniquely described mathematical equations modeled for the deposition process.
 Investigations to mitigate the effects of asphaltene deposition in both the well bore and porous media have recently focused on the first stage of formation; precipitation.
 Although the precipitation of asphaltene is necessary, it is not sufficient to guarantee its deposition; which poses the major problem for oil production.
 Quantification of these effects provides clarity on which individual factors create a significant impact on deposition.
 Results are compared to previously published, experimentally determined, significant factors for various asphaltene formation scenarios.

 The study employs the ‘order of one’ scaling analysis method to identify the dimensionless groups that are specific to asphaltene deposition near the well bore and in production tubing.
 The describing equation includes the overall mass and momentum balance equations, precipitation and deposition equations and the reduction models for porosity and permeability.
 The dimensionless groups obtained are reduced to eradicate independence and the magnitudes of the individual variables are utilized to assess possible simplifying approximations.
 Assessment is based on the order of one scaling to determine the factors with greater magnitudes and identify their effects on the overall model.
 Governing equations, initial, boundary and auxiliary conditions are provided and described in detail to enable effective replication.